Monday 18th May 2020

 When we saw it in the lighting section we knew that was gonna be our choice -made up of several sheets of fireproof, snow-white material.
 You crumple each sheet and create a flower; it spins now like a giant meringue, UFO-like as we sleep.

 One side is a grey, sheer drop that is the curtain, space-y and shimmering.
 Found at discount, long forgotten in a corner of TK Maxx, and creased with fault lines that have never ironed out, despite gravity upon the heavy cloth.
 The wall is blank, a tall, narrow mirror leans as an adjunct before the door, an amaryllis that takes all year to flower punctuates the expanse of dove white, elevated by a shoerack.
 It’s the only colour, a veridian noteworthy of beauty were it not reminiscent of a double-pronged leek.
 The mirror reflects the wardrobe, which is really a stack of shelving in an alcove with another of the grey curtains to obliterate the complexity.
 That’s it for the room, everything else out of scope when positioned on the bed.

 The window view, rarely revealed is of the world’s busiest train station where we can see straight onto the waiting, windblown commuters on platform 1.
 Blocking the occasional eye contact (awkward, unwarranted) are a clutch of wavering trees and a modernist church, now abandoned and awaiting some fate.
 It employs into its architecture ‘CHRIST IS THE WORD’ in stark black and white, encircling as a walkway to the witch’s hat steeple.
 Should they ever convert it I wonder if they’ll recarve the letters, perhaps replace it with some kind of family-friendly diorama, just as contrived, or the usual collection of unassuming shapes -saved by the inoffense of geometry.

 Sometimes the clothes rack gallops unannounced into the room (I wake to it waiting by my side), source of annoyance as a barricade against reaching clothes, or reflection.
-It is here today, marring the simplicity of the room with its desultory drape of mismatched socks, t-shirts and underwear.
+It is here today, marring the simplicity of the space with its desultory drape of mismatched socks, t-shirts and underwear.